rwxblastwave/stash/README.md

 folder (`~/Documents/site-packages/stash`) and copies **a launching script, `~/Documents/launch_stash.py`** for easy access.

-*StaSh works with both Pythonista 2 and 3, though not all commands support python3.*
+*StaSh now requires the Python 3 runtime that ships with modern versions of Pythonista (Pythonista 3).
+The legacy Pythonista 2 / Python 2 runtime is no longer supported.*

 *If you have previous versions of StaSh installed (e.g. v0.4.x), You may need to restart Pythonista BEFORE the installation.*